 Samuel, like Roger Tandy, was a charter member of the First Baptist Church.

 After Samuel died in 1879, the road from his plantation to downtown came to bear his name.
 Samuels Avenue runs along a bluff and still has the same grand view over the river that Ripley Arnold saw in 1849 and that Baldwin Samuel saw about 1857.
 During the neighborhood’s long history it has hosted the fine houses of the wealthy and the shotgun houses of laborers.
-It still has a few houses from the nineteenth century, but time, fire, neglect, and development have claimed many of the oldest houses.
+It still has a few houses from the nineteenth century, but time, fire, neglect, and development have claimed most of the oldest houses.

 Here are the three today:

 A column brace of the back porch of the Getzendaner house.

 “B” became the rear part of today’s Garvey house (1890s).
 The front part of the house was added after the 1886 map was drawn.
 William Garvey was listed in the 1885 city directory as a sand dealer.
 The Garvey house has a new owner, although its fate remains uncertain.